— by Charles T. Low, author of Boat Docking

 But be careful!
 The use of such strong rudder and engine power, necessary though it may be, can lead to trouble.
 Get to know your boat in gentler weather before attempting the rough stuff — your margins for error here are quite small!

 Next, notice the very high angle that the boat is turned to.
-It\’s not quite ninety degrees, but it\’s close!
-Why such an exaggerated motion is required is explained in previous articles here, and in even more detail in Boat Docking.
+It’s not quite ninety degrees, but it’s close!
 But look at the diagram and analyze it for a moment and think about where the wind will send the boat if you just point the bow (more intuitively but incorrectly) along the shallower line of its actual intended trajectory.

 Different boats handle differently, and as always it depends on whether you steer with a rudder or a propeller (outboards and sterndrives), on whether you have an external keel (and what type), and on whether you have a heavy displacement hull or a light planing one, among other things.
 But the general principles apply widely to almost any design of boat.
 You have to know your vessel, and while I trust that reading about docking here will help, ultimately we learn by experience and practice.